In recent years, the SIF has been associated with three autonomous organisations.

 In 2012, it published SIF editor Dr Nigel G. Meek’s Conservative Party Politicians at the Turn of the 20th/21st Centuries, an objective, quantitative multi-focus analysis of the attitudes behaviour and background of Conservative Party politicians.
 It can be found on the shelves of major academic libraries worldwide and has even sold some copies!

-CERT can be contacted via the SIF's postal and email addresses.
+CERT can be contacted via the SIF's postal and email addresses although it is presently "on hold".

 Choice in Personal Safety